PureWeen/Xam.Reactive.Location/Readme.md

 - What level of default implementation should be provided for checking permissions?
 - What type of cross platform "settings" should be allowed? or just tell user to implement the listeners
 - UWP I have some older code I need to port into this model to make it work for UWP
+- There's some duplicate logic between listeners (checking permission).
+Look at centralizing this

 ### Thanks To